Mahmud Hasan Deobandi: Death and legacy

 Mahmud Hasan has had a number of honours.
 Ashraf Ali Thanwi called him "Shaykh al'-'Ālam" (The Leader of the World).
 Thanwi states that, "In our opinion, he is the Leader of India, Sindh, the Arab and the Ajam".
 A medical college in Saharanpur was named Shaikh-Ul-Hind Maulana Mahmood Hasan Medical College after him.
 In January 2013, the President of India, Pranab Mukherjee released a commemorative postal stamp on Hasan's Silk Letter Movement.

 Shaikhul Hind Academy, a department of Darul Uloom Deoband, is named in his memory.

-The Shaykh al-Hind Program, an immersion level Islamic Studies program taught at Darul Qasim College, is also named in his honor.
+The Shaykh al-Hind Program, an immersion-level Islamic Studies program taught at Darul Qasim College in Glendale Heights, Illinois, is also named in his honor.